 AIM: To solve the problem.
 HOW?: Explanation in terms of good example(s).
 NATURE OF SUBJECT CONTENTS: Essentials of the unknown contents must be shown (reflected).
 TEACHER'S FUNCTION: He exemplifies (shows an example) and interprets.
 STUDENT'S FUNCTION: Insight is attained in solving the problem.
 CRITERION: When the problem is solved.

-Insight into the example as presented by the teacher, however, is no guarantee that the pupils necessarily can now independently solve similar or relevant problems; therefore, the following aim is to check whether the pupils have arrived at an insight into the new.
+Insight into the example as presented by the teacher, however, is no guarantee that the pupils necessarily can now independently solve similar or relevant problems; therefore, the following aim is to check whether or not the pupils have arrived at an insight into the new.

 Exposing (presenting) the new contents and controlling or actualizing them often occur simultaneously.
-Still, these two aims are separate issues in designing the lesson and even though both must be attained, they are treated separately.
+Still, these two aims remain separate in the course of the lesson and since both have to be attained, they are treated separately.